BJT calls for update on 2019 land case

 The Bhumjaithai Party (BJT) is calling on the authorities to expedite prosecution of a land encroachment case in Nakhon Ratchasima involving a minister from the ruling Pheu Thai Party, as BJT keeps up its campign against its former coalition partner.

-Supachai Jaisamut, head of the BJT's legal team, in a Facebook post yesterday, questioned Acting Prime Minister Phumtham Wechayachai about the status of the long-running case, in which starch factory owner Eiam E-San Tapioca Starch Industry Co Ltd is accused of encroaching on public land in the northeastern province.
+Supachai Jaisamut, head of the BJT's legal team, in a Facebook post on Sunday, questioned Acting Prime Minister Phumtham Wechayachai about the status of the long-running case, in which starch factory owner Eiam E-San Tapioca Starch Industry Co Ltd is accused of encroaching on public land in the northeastern province.

 The case, which dates back to 2019, lists multiple defendants, including former deputy transport minister Weerasak Wangsuphakijkosol; his wife, Yolada Wangsuphakijkosol, who is also president of the Provincial Administrative Organisation.